How to run faster and longer: The ultimate guide

 - Pay attention to your breathing patterns.
-Your breath has a big impact on your ability to run I a long distances.
+Your breath has a big impact on your ability to run a long distance.
 Make sure you are breathing in and out of your nose, or in through your nose and out through your mouth, depending on your preference.
 A steady breath means a steady heart rate and a higher lung capacity.

 4. Learning the Technique for Speed

 - Pay attention to your posture.
 You want to run with the same poise as when you walk.
 Don’t bend or hunch your back as you run, keep your spine as straight as possible

 - 2 – Practice your plantar flexion and dorsiflexion.
 Plantar flexion occurs when you push off the ground by flexing your ankle joint.
 Dorsiflexion is the process of pulling your knee up off of the ground at a 90-degree angle.
-This reloads your ankle for forward push-off.
+This reloads your ankle for forwarding push-off.

 - Develop your hip joint so that it assists forward motion.
-The lower back and hip flexor must flex as you run to hold your back straight and support forward motion.
+The lower back and hip flexor must flex as you run to hold your back straight and support the forward motion.
 Make sure you are cycling the legs forward, not recovering the legs behind your body.

 - Use your arms to propel you forward.
 As you run, alternate driving your elbows back and forward in an exaggerated motion.
 As your elbow drives back, your opposite knee should lift up.
 Your elbows should also be bent at about 90-degree angles.

 - Lengthening your stride.
 The longer your stride, the more effective your forward motions will be.
 To create longer strides, you should use your legs to push rather than pull you forward.
 This means the most of the power when you run should come from whichever leg is behind during the push-off.

 - Increasing your stride frequency.
 Once you have the basic technique down, you can begin to decrease the interval between each stride, meaning you will pick up the pace.
 Try not to compromise your stride length as you increase your speed.